Brain MRI denied for headache: what to check first

 What this usually means

-A brain MRI denial for headache usually means the insurer does not yet see enough chart support for advanced imaging, not that the request was automatically unreasonable.
-Many of these denials turn on missing red-flag symptoms, limited neurologic exam details, incomplete prior-treatment history, or a missing prior-authorization step.
+Direct answer: A brain MRI denial for headache usually means the insurer does not yet see enough chart support for advanced imaging.
+It does not mean the request was automatically unreasonable.
+Many denials turn on missing red-flag symptoms, limited neurologic exam detail, incomplete prior-treatment history, or a missing prior-authorization step.

 Why this happens

 This denial often appears when the chart reads like routine headache care instead of a higher-risk workup.
-The payer may think the symptoms are stable, conservative treatment was not tried long enough, the neurologic exam was not specific enough, or the provider did not document why MRI was the right next test instead of watchful waiting or simpler treatment.
+The payer may think symptoms are stable, conservative treatment was not tried long enough, the neurologic exam lacks detail, or the record does not explain why MRI is the right next test.

 What to do next

-Start by asking the ordering provider what exact reason the insurer used.
-Then compare the denial with the chart: red-flag symptoms, worsening pattern, failed prior treatment, neurologic findings, prior imaging, and any authorization record.
-If the chart is missing those details, provider-side documentation support may be faster than a patient-led appeal.
+Ask the ordering provider which exact reason the insurer used.
+Compare the denial with the chart: red-flag symptoms, worsening pattern, failed prior treatment, neurologic findings, prior imaging, and authorization records.
+If the chart is missing those details, provider documentation support may be faster than a patient-led appeal.

 If you are not sure whether this should be corrected, resubmitted, or appealed, we can help you review it step-by-step.
 Explain my MRI denial or See how it works.